ANALYSIS-Israel-Hamas war upends Biden's two-pronged Mideast strategy

 “The Middle East region is quieter today than it has been in two decades,” U.S. national security adviser Jake Sullivan said a little more than a week ago at a conference sponsored by The Atlantic magazine, signaling the administration could focus more on priorities such as Russia’s war in Ukraine and China’s growing clout in the Indo-Pacific.

 Biden’s aides who had been driving the effort to normalize Israeli-Saudi ties, in return for a U.S. defense pact that Riyadh is seeking, were caught completely off guard by Hamas's attacks, U.S. officials said.
-The imitative was already being questioned in Congress, because of the Saudis’ human rights record.
+The initiative was already being questioned in Congress, largely because of the Saudis’ human rights record.

-The devastating Hamas attack - the worst incursion into Israel in five decades - will likely force Biden into deeper diplomatic engagement in the troubles of the Middle East.
+The devastating Hamas assault is already drawing the Biden administration into deeper engagement in the volatile Middle East, with Biden promising on Tuesday to rush additional military assistance to Israel and deter any entity thinking of exploiting the situation.

+At the White House on Tuesday, Biden spoke of the "pure unadulterated evil" unleashed by Hamas and described in graphic detail some of the atrocities the militants had committed against Israelis.
+"We stand with Israel," he vowed.

 The immediate challenge is preventing the war from spiraling into a broader conflict, administration officials say, especially preventing the Iran-backed Lebanese group Hezbollah from opening a second front on Israel's northern border.

-Some Biden aides since have been disappointed by the Saudis’ failure to directly condemn the Hamas attack, a U.S. official said on condition of anonymity.
+Some Biden aides since have been disappointed by the Saudis’ failure to directly denounce the Hamas attack, a U.S. official said on condition of anonymity.

+The U.S. pressed for Saudi condemnation of Hamas, likely in a phone call between U.S. Secretary of State Antony Blinken and Prince Faisal bin Farhan, but the Saudi foreign minister pushed back, according to a source familiar with Saudi thinking.

+"Saudi is not close to Hamas, but they cannot ignore how Israel blockaded Gaza for years and what they have been doing in the West Bank," the source told Reuters.

 AN EMBOLDENED IRAN?

-The U.S. may be forced to review its approach to Iran, analysts say.
+In the wake of the attack, the U.S. may also be forced to review its approach to Iran, which lauded the Hamas assault but denied a direct role.

 Since taking office, Biden's policy has involved a failed effort to negotiate a return to the Iran nuclear deal.
 Tehran denies seeking a nuclear weapon.